Frederik-Fonger/AB-OCEL/README.md

 This git contains the source code and the evaluation for the object-centric event log sampling algorithm AB-OCEL.

-For the evaluation we modified OCPA for multiporcessing and supply the modified code in this git.
+For the evaluation we modified OCPA for multiprocessing and supply the modified code in this git.
 The original version of OCPA can be found under https://github.com/ocpm/ocpa.

 # Running the code